al-aleman/datillilo/README.md

     cd chloroplast_sequences

     # Outputs of ANSGD will be called according to the sequencing identifiers, but the headers of every file will be based on the name of the reference genome.
 Let's change this.
-    # First, change the sequencing identifiers for the sampling identifiers
+    # First, change the sequencing identifiers for the sampling identifiers in the files' names
     chmod +x fasta_renamer.sh
     ./fasta_renamer.sh